Skip to Main Content Skip to bottom Skip to Chat, Email, Text

 6. Software developer

 Overview: Alternatively, software developers work with the intangible pieces of computers and tech.
 They help test and develop new software and may often work side by side with hardware developers.
 Software developers need to understand different types of coding languages, as well as know how to troubleshoot problems from the front and back end.
-Software developer roles are projected to increase by 22% between 2020-2030, according to BLS.
+Software developer roles are projected to increase by 25% from 2022 and 2032, according to BLS.

 Job requirements: To become a software developer, you will need at least a bachelor’s degree in a related field, such as computer science.
 Prospective employers may also want to see work samples or proof of experience from a potential employee, which can be obtained through internships, or personally scripted databases or code.